- Contractors' Corner

 While the challenges regarding the CSO Program are significant, there are also benefits.
 With each project comes an opportunity to improve and enhance neighborhoods.
 Where streets and curbs are removed for construction, new streets, curbs, handicap ramps and driveway approaches will be built.
 Where trees are removed, new trees or other plants will replace them.
 Some enhancements, such as public art, decorative seating, rain gardens and other ideas generated by the public could be added, funded by neighborhoods through grants or other funding organizations.

-Since the inception of the CSO Program in 2009, computer models estimate that E. coli has been reduced by 26 percent.
+Since the inception of the CSO Program in 2009, computer models estimate that E. coli has been reduced by nearly 30%.
 The graph below indicates the corresponding CSO projects that provide bacteria reduction.
-The table identifies the projects that provide the increase in the percent of reduction bacteria (green points).
+The table identifies the projects that provide the increase in the percent of reduction bacteria (blue points).

 Reducing pollutant discharge to the Missouri River and Papillion Creek and ultimately improving water quality is one of the key goals of the CSO Program.